keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Network ACL Rules are evaluated by rule number, from lowest to highest, and executed immediately when a matching allow/deny rule is found.
 Because of this, order matters with your rule numbers.
 The lower the number of a rule on the list, the more precedence that rule will have.
 List your rules accordingly.
 A subnet can only follow the rules listed by one NACL at a time.
 However, a NACL can describe the rules for any number of subnets.
 The rules will take effect immediately.
 - NACLs are evaluated before security groups.
-- You block IPs with NACLS, not security groups
+- You block IPs with NACLS, not security groups.
+- NACL will have an impact on how EC2 instances in a private subnet will communicate with any service, including VPC Endpoints.
+- Network ACL should be properly set to allow communication between two subnets.
+The security group should also be properly configured so that servers in one subnet can communicate with the other servers in the other subnet.